-Adjustment of status refers to the process that foreign nationals can use in order to apply for and become legal permanent residents of the United States when already in the United States.
-An adjustment of status is also simply referred to as applying for a Green Card.
+Adjustment of status refers to the process wherein certain foreign nationals can use in order to apply for and become legal permanent residents of the United States when already in the United States, after a legal entry and a visa number is available for the category sought.
+An adjustment of status is also simply referred to as applying for a Green Card through USCIS.
 Through an Adjustment of Status, foreign nationals can obtain a Green Card without having to leave the country; they can complete the process of applying for a visa within the United States.

 Eligibility for an Adjustment of Status

 US citizens and legal permanent residents of the US are eligible to petition certain family members who are living in the US so that they can receive a Green card.

 Those who meet the following qualifications can apply for an Adjustment of Status:

 - Immediate Relatives: Individuals who fall within this category are given priority for a Green Card, meaning that they don’t have to wait for a visa number.
 Immediate Relatives are broken down into the following categories: